dsa-ou/m269-installer/docs/use.md

    you're using the M269 software and not your default Python installation.

 3. Enter `nb` to start working with notebooks.
-   After a little while, a web browser opens, with the Jupyter dashboard listing the contents of your M269 folder.
+   After a little while, a web browser opens, with JupyterLab listing the contents of your M269 folder.
-   If there’s a message about migrating to Notebook 7, click "don’t show anymore".
    (You can now continue reading Section 1.3 of the book.)

-4. After finishing working on the notebooks, go back to the web browser tab with the Jupyter dashboard, click on the 'Quit' button, then close the browser tab.
+4. After finishing working on the notebooks, click on File > Shut Down and then close the browser tab.

 5. Close the PowerShell or terminal you opened in step 1.